AgoraIO-Community/ag-iot-callkit-ios-app/README.md

 ## Author

-guzhihe@agora.io
+古至和, guzhihe@agora.io

 ## License

-IotCallkitIos is available under the MIT license.
+AgoraIotCallkit is available under the MIT license.
 See the LICENSE file for more info.